yxiong/yxiong.github.io/_posts/2024-03-02-multi-armed-bandit.md

   In particular, after observing $x$ wins and $y$ losses, the expected win rate becomes $\frac{x+1}{x+y+2}$.
 * When pulling the safe arm, we get a constant reward of $\lambda$.

+In addition, there is a geometric discount in the rewards of $\beta$ at each round.
+In other words, the reward we get at the second round needs to multiply by a discount factor $\beta<1$, and that we get at the third round by $\beta^2$, etc., regardless of which arm we pull.
+The $\beta$ value is fixed and known ahead of time, say 0.9 or 0.95.

 ## References

 * <https://en.wikipedia.org/wiki/Multi-armed_bandit>